oar-team/batsim/doc/proto_description.md

 This is a query sent to Batsim to get information about the simulation state (or whatever you want to know...).
 The supported requests are:
-- "energy_consumed" with no argument that asks Batsim about the total consumed energy (from time 0 to now) in Joules.
+- "consumed_energy" with no argument that asks Batsim about the total consumed energy (from time 0 to now) in Joules.
 Works only in energy mode.
-- "waiting_time".

 - **data**: a dictionnary of requests.
 - **example**: